-The big question is: if self-driving cars are soon coming to replace man-driven cars, why should you bother learning to drive?
+The big question is: will self-driving cars soon replace man-driven cars?
+Then, why should you bother learning to drive?
 It’s like buying a house that has been marked for demolition by the local authority.
 Well, this also means there will soon be no driving schools.

 Driverless cars are indeed the next big thing, but how soon?
 Now, let’s face it: driving a car is fun; driving is not always about the need to arrive at your destination as fast as possible or less tired.
 Some folks enjoy driving and won’t find it easy to let go of this ritual.
 So will they be the casualties of the Artificial Intelllience Revolution?
 Let’s find out.

 Now, some people confuse a self-driven car with an automatic transmission car.
 For starters, a self-driven car is designed on the premise of complete self-control.
 You enter it, indicate your destination, and it gets you there, relying on its GPS or something similar that maps the streets.
 You can sleep, read, scroll your phone or paint your nails as the car auto-drives.

 Once you get to your destination, the car stops, and you alight.
 Should an accident happen when you are in a self-driven car, it is not your fault, but the manufacturer’s or the car’s itself.